MooseInTheSack/personal-site/src/data/about.md

 # Travel / Geography

 - I am from originally from Arkansas.
-- I've been to ~ 6 countries, some of which I have forgotten, and many of which I would like to revisit.
 - In 2012, I visited Hungary, Austria, The Czech Republic, and Germany.
 - In 2017, I spent the summer in the United Kingdom for a study-abroad program at Oxford University.